 The title deed tax is known as the property purchase tax.
 It is paid only once through the bank to the Turkish government through the land registry office when the property is registered in the name of the customer and the issuance of the property deed for the house is "an apartment, villa ... etc".
 The value of the property tax in Turkey is 4% of the estimated value of the property, and if the client plans to purchase from a project under construction, this amount will not be due until the completion of the construction of the project.

-When you own a property in Turkey, whether you are a foreigner or a Turkish citizen, you have to pay the annual property tax known as (EMLAK VERGESI).
-This tax should be paid to the local municipality at the beginning of each year.
-Its value can be estimated at 0.002% of the total value of property that appears on the title deed copy.
+When you buy a property in Turkey, whether you are a foreigner or a Turkish citizen, you must pay the annual property tax "EMLAK VERGISI" as it is paid to the local municipality at the beginning of each year and its value is 0.002% of the value of the property recorded on the copy of the title deed.

-There are expenses related to the use of water, electricity and gas.
-Other expenses related to the use of TV or internet are optional.
+There are expenses and expenses related to the use of water, electricity, and gas.
+There are also entirely optional expenses, which are expenses related to the Internet and television.

 There are also some small monthly fees, which are in exchange for services that the property owner gets from the project's housing complex management, such as cleaning, maintenance, security, swimming pools, sports halls, etc.